dimforge/nphysics.org/docs/performance_tuning.md

 ## Choice of contact model
 Contact models control the nature and number of constraints generated for each contact.
 Therefore, the choice of a contact model adapted to your simulation strongly affects the overall performance and accuracy.
-Contact models are presented on a dedicated [chapter](contact_models.md) of this guide.
+Contact models are presented in a dedicated [chapter](contact_models.md) of this guide.
 As a rule of thumb, you should:

 * Use the `SignoriniModel` if you only care about non-penetration (and don't care about friction).
 * Use the `SignoriniCoulombPyramidModel` for handling friction as well.